How do you stop cabbage root fly attacks?

-The larvae of the fly live in the soil and eat the roots of the plants.
+The small white maggots are the larvae of the Cabbage root fly and they live in the soil and eat the roots of cabbages and other brassicas.

-Three generations of adults can develop during the summer and attacks can persist until mid-September.
+Three generations of adults develop during the summer and attacks may persist until mid-September.

 This pest is now resistant to many of the insecticides available to the amateur, so it is best to alternate between different pesticides at each treatment, thus reducing the chances of non resistance.

 Jeyes fluid although a disinfectant can be applied as a soil drench prior to planting,